 - medications that impair the ability of your bladder muscles to squeeze, which causes urine to remain stuck in your bladder

-A tiny balloon at the end of the catheter is inflated to prevent the tube from sliding out of the body.
-The balloon is deflated when the catheter needs to be removed.
+A tiny balloon at the end of the catheter is inflated with water to prevent the tube from sliding out of the body.
+The balloon can then deflate when the catheter needs to be removed.

 These catheters are generally more comfortable and carry a lower risk of infection than indwelling catheters.
-Condom catheters need to be changed daily, but some brands are designed for longer use.
+Condom catheters usually need to be changed daily, but some brands are designed for longer use.
 These can cause less skin irritation than condom catheters that require daily removal and reapplication.

-Indwelling urinary catheters are the leading cause of healthcare-associated urinary tract infections (UTIs) (van den Broek, et. al., 2011).
-Therefore, it is important that catheters are routinely cleaned to prevent infections.
-Symptoms of a UTI may include:
+Urinary catheters are the leading cause of healthcare-associated urinary tract infections (UTIs).
+Therefore, it’s important to routinely clean catheters to prevent infections.

 - burning of the urethra or genital area

 - leaking of urine out of the catheter